The Canadian Studies Collection is jointly funded by Fogler Library and the Canadian-American Center.

 Fogler Library has holdings or access to a number of Canadian newspapers, with a focus on Eastern Canada, including the Maritimes.

 Canadian Census Materials

 Fogler Library owns several forms of Canadian census materials.
-These include selected copies of nominal censuses (door-to-door surveys taken by census takers) in print and microform and bound versions of aggregate censuses of Canada published by the Canadian Government (see holdings below.)
-In addition, Fogler Library subscribes to the database Ancestry Library which covers “indexes and images to Canadian [nominal] censuses for every decade from 1851 to 1911, and censuses of Manitoba, Saskatchewan and Alberta from 1906 and 1916.
-Agricultural information is available for some census years as well.”
+These include selected copies of nominal censuses (door-to-door surveys taken by census takers) in print and microform, and bound versions of aggregate censuses of Canada published by the Canadian Government.
+See detailed list of holdings.
+In addition, Fogler Library provides access to the database Ancestry Library, which includes searchable indexes and images for Canadian [nominal] censuses from 1825 to 1921, and selected provincial and agricultural censuses.

 Dissertations and Theses on Canada

 Fogler Library has over 400 master’s theses and doctoral dissertations on Canada written by University of Maine students in the social sciences and humanities.
 Original copies of these works are housed in the Special Collections Department of the library and are cataloged in URSUS, the University of Maine’s online catalog.
 In addition, most UMaine dissertations and theses written after 2000 are available in full-text electronic format in Digital Commons.